-Heartworms are parasites (worms) that pose a much more serious risk to your pet's health than intestinal worms.
+Heartworms in dogs are one of the most dangerous canine parasites and they pose a much more serious risk to Fido's health than intestinal worms.

-Unfortunately by the time symptoms of a heartworm infestation appear, a dog is usually pretty sick - so it's very important to act right away if you think your dog could be infected.
+The symptoms of a heartworms infestation can take up between 5 and 7 months to appear and by this time a dog is usually pretty sick - so it's very important to act right away if you think your dog could be infected.

-Usually generalized weight loss and lethargy will accompany these symptoms.
+Usually generalized weight loss will accompany these symptoms.

 A dog with heartworm disease needs to be carefully examined by a vet to make sure his organs are healthy enough to withstand the treatment/drugs.

 If your pet is diagnosed with a mild-moderate case of heartworm infestation, he will likely be given a powerful drugs to kill off the heartworms - both in their larvae and adult stages.

 Currently there are two FDA approved medications for the treatment of heartworms in dogs, Immiticide and Diroban.
 Both contain the active ingredient, Melarsomine.
 Both are injectable and target the adult heartworms.